isaranchuk/igorsaranchuk.com/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "MEng in Information technologies and controlling systems" institution = "Lviv Polytechnic University" year = 2013
+  course = "MEng in Information Control Systems and Technologies" institution = "Lviv Polytechnic University" year = 2013